 If you've ever noticed an outdoor fan that has sagging blades, then you'll see the importance of quality products (and the knowledge of fan ratings).
-Fans are rated into three categories: Dry/Indoor, Damp, or Wet.
+Fans are rated into one of four categories: Indoor/Dry, Damp, Wet, or Marine/Coastal.

 The price tags in our showroom, include a little icon of each rating to help you find and compare the ideal ceiling fan for each of your spaces.

 Dry / Indoor Rated Ceiling Fans

 These are to be used indoors, except for areas such as pool rooms or bathrooms where heavy moisture is present.
 Our showroom displays include a House icon on our price tags if the fan is Dry/Indoor rated.